Ernst Niekisch: Legacy

-Subsequent to his death, Niekisch was one of a number of writers, including the likes of Oswald Spengler, Arthur Moeller van den Bruck, Vilfredo Pareto and Carl Schmitt, whose works were promulgated by the likes of the Groupement de recherche et d'études pour la civilisation européenne and others involved in the Conservative Revolutionary movement.
+After to his death, Niekisch was one of a number of writers, including the likes of Oswald Spengler, Arthur Moeller van den Bruck, Vilfredo Pareto and Carl Schmitt, whose works were promulgated by the likes of the Groupement de recherche et d'études pour la civilisation européenne and others involved in the Conservative Revolutionary movement.
+His works have also been cited and praised by neo-fascists, in particular the Autonomous Nationalists, and some elements of the West German far-left.
+Aleksandr Dugin also referenced Niekisch in his book The Fourth Political Theory in relation to Eurasianism.